openshift/enhancements/enhancements/network/primary-user-defined-networks-for-virtualization-workloads.md

 native layer4 sockets (TCP/UDP/ICMP) on the host where the guest runs.
 To improve the user experience, the VM will have a single interface in it.

-Passt relies on a user space program running on the pod namespace that maps traffic from the guest to the respective socket in the host; it currently is **not** migrated to the destination pod during migration, which causes the established TCP connections to be severed when the VM is migrated.
+Passt is a user space program running on the pod network namespace that maps traffic from the guest to the respective sockets in the host; it currently is **not** migrated to the destination pod during VM live-migration, which causes the established TCP connections to be severed when the VM is migrated.

 This requires an enhancement on passt.